English for Speakers of Other Languages (ESOL), Other

 CCBC offers a comprehensive ESOL program that helps multilingual students develop English for success in multiple contexts, including college courses and workplace settings.

 Upon successful completion of the English for Speakers of Other Languages Program, students will be able to:

-- complete a variety of writing assignments for multiple rhetorical situations (including professional and academic settings);
+- complete a variety of writing assignments for multiple rhetorical situations (including college courses and workplace settings);

 - apply strategies to comprehend and critically respond to college-level texts;

 - conduct research and integrate sources into written assignments and presentations; and